AMereBagatelle/AFKPeace/README.md

 ### Server Settings

-When installed on the server, AFKPeace allows server owners to disable the mod on clients.
+This mod uses the [Disabler](https://github.com/AMereBagatelle/Disabler) API to allow server owners to disable features of this mod from their server.

-- disableAFKPeace: Whether clients that join with the mod will have the mod disabled
+The features that it allows disabling are as follows:
+`autoafk`, `reconnectenabled`, and `damagelogout`.